GIST-NJU/EmRest/api-exp-scripts/README.md

 - **`../api-suts`**: Scripts and configurations to build and run the REST APIs under test.
 - **`../api-tools`**: Contains baseline testing tools (`ARAT-RL`, `MINER`, `Morest`, `RestCT`, `Schemathesis`, `EvoMaster`).
-- **`../EmRest_core`**: EmRest tool and its dependencies.
+- **`../EmRest_core`**: The source code of the `EmRest` tool and its dependencies.

 ---

 ## Prerequisites

-Before proceeding, ensure the following software is installed on your Linux system (CentOS 7 is recommended, as it was used in our experiments):
+Before proceeding, ensure the following dependencies are installed on your Linux system (CentOS 7 is recommended, as it was used in our experiments):

 - Python 3
 - OpenJDK (versions 1.8, 11, and 17)
-- Maven 3.8.8
+- Maven (we used version 3.8.8 in our experiments)
-- Gradle 8.5
+- Gradle (we used version 8.5 in our experiments)
 - Docker and Docker Compose
 - Conda (installation script provided)
 - Poetry (installation script provided)